AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/computer-science/2020-06-06-binary-numbers.md

 ## The Hexademical Number System (Base 16)

+As I mentioned in the table from earlier, the hexadecimal number system is closely related to binary because it's often used to express binary numbers more compactly, instead of writing out a whole bunch of zeros and ones.

 The **hexadecimal number system** has a base of $$16$$, meaning its digits range from $$0–15$$.

 > **Note**: In technical terms, a hexadecimal digit is called a **nibble**, but you'll commonly hear people just call them "hex digits."

-Hmm...
-That's strange.
 This is our first time encountering a number system whose digits are made up of more than two characters.
 How do we squeeze $$10$$, $$11$$, or $$15$$ into a single "bucket" or "slot" for a digit?
 To be clear, **this is perfectly doable** if you have clear delimiters between digits.
 But in reality, that's not practical.

 Let's take a step back and consider a simple hexadecimal number: